UK police officer who murdered woman sentenced for further sex crimes

 LONDON, March 6 (Reuters) - A former London police officer, who was jailed for life in 2021 for raping and murdering Sarah Everard in a case that shocked Britain, has been sentenced to 19 months in prison for exposing himself in incidents which took place before that attack.

-Wayne Couzens, 50, was sentenced on Monday after pleading guilty last month to three charges of exposing himself, two of which happened less than a month before he attacked Everard.
-His whole life sentence for Everard's murder already meant he had no chance of parole.
+Wayne Couzens, 50, pleaded guilty last month to three charges of exposing himself, two of which happened less than a month before he attacked Everard.
+His whole life sentence for her murder already meant he had no chance of parole.

 "Couzens repeatedly targeted women to expose himself to on multiple occasions.
-These offences were abhorrent and caused great distress and discomfort for the victims," Rosemary Ainslie, Head of the Crown Prosecution Service Special Crime Division said in a statement after the sentencing.
+These offences were abhorrent and caused great distress and discomfort for the victims," Rosemary Ainslie, Head of the Crown Prosecution Service Special Crime Division, said in a statement.

 "It is right that he has been prosecuted for these offences, and that he will continue to spend the rest of his life in prison."